SWARM-ARGOS/CommunicationBiology/README.md

 # SWARM-ARGOS

-Simulated ant-like foraging robots used in the following paper.
+Set of programs for simulated ant-like foraging robots used in the following paper.

 Regulatory mechanism predates the evolution of self-organizing capacity in simulated ant-like robots. [bioRxiv](https://doi.org/10.1101/372391)